 cooked brown rice, optional

 1. Remove outer layers off stalk of lemongrass.
-Slice the tender ends and mince finely.
-Mince the cilantro, garlic, scallions and chili.
+Slice tender ends and mince finely.
+Mince cilantro, garlic, scallions and chili.
 Zest lime and set aside.

-4. Deglaze pan by adding soy sauce, broth and juice of lime.
+4. In a measuring cup, mix together soy sauce, broth and juice of lime, pour into pan.
 Increase heat to high for 3 minutes and let sauce reduce slightly.
 Add meatballs back into pan and toss with sauce.
 Continue to cook for 4 minutes or until cooked through.
 Ladle meatballs and sauce over brown rice and top with other half of cilantro.
 Enjoy!